m0euk/RDS-Bridge/README.md

    and watch the RDS decode.

 Keep the downloaded `index.html` somewhere handy (bookmark the local file) and re-download to update.

 ---

+## Band map

+*New in 0.10.0.* Load an IQ recording in **IQ File** mode, choose the **map** view, and press **build**.

+Time runs down the page and channels run across.
+Each cell shows how far that channel stood above **its own** noise floor during that slice of time, so a fading band and a strong one both read sensibly — it is a presence map, not a signal-strength meter, and the numbers are not comparable between recordings.

+- **It samples; it does not read the whole file.** Each row is established from a handful of short windows, so even a very large capture maps in seconds rather than in the time it would take to play.
+A 66 GB, 32-minute, 9 MHz capture built a 91-channel × 396-row map in about 1.4 seconds on an Apple Silicon Mac mini — a figure for that machine, not a promise about yours.
+- **Click a cell to go there.** The recording seeks to that moment, tunes that channel, and starts playing with audio armed.
+- **A playhead** marks the time you are at and the channel you are tuned to.
+It follows playback, and gets out of your way as soon as you scroll elsewhere to read the map.
+- **Loop a section** with *loop start* / *loop end* / *play loop*.
+The decoder restarts clean on every pass,
+  deliberately: replaying identical samples must not be able to inflate the vote count that this project relies on to spot a fabricated PI.
+- **Your catches are drawn on it** as blue rings, for catches made from that recording.
+Catches from another recording, or made live, carry no position in the file and are left off rather than placed at a guess.
+- **The capture roll-off is marked, not trimmed.** Channels beyond the two faint lines are real and worth checking; they simply read low.

+**Row length** is 5 s by default and can be set from 5 s to 5 minutes; a recording long enough to overrun the canvas steps it up automatically.
+The map is **IQ File only** — it needs a whole recording on disk to sample across.

+---